bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 5/cruise climb technique for a jet.md

 1) total weight decreases
 2) height increases
 3) relative density decreases
-4) thrust decreases
+4) thrust decrease and drag decrease
-5) the aircraft continues to fly at a constant speed
+6) the aircraft continues to fly at a constant speed

-This pattern is the [[cruise pattern|cruise climb technique]].
+This pattern is the [[cruise pattern|cruise climb technique]], and this one is very common for most long haul airlines.

 We can relate these values and how they change using the [[lift equation]].
 $$\begin{align*}